kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014/gulp-tutorial-1-intro-setup.md

 - gulp
 categories:
 - code
-tags:
-- gulp
-- tutorial
-- automation
 ---

-My website is running [Jekyll](http://jekyllrb.com/) now since the beginning of 2014.
+My website is running [Jekyll](https://jekyllrb.com/) now since the beginning of 2014.
 But I wasn’t quite happy with my build and development process.
 I started out with Rake tasks and chose later [Grunt.js](https://gruntjs.com/) as my build system, but parts of the process where left in Ruby.
 I used [Compass](http://compass-style.org/) a lot and [Jekyll Assets](http://ixti.net/jekyll-assets/) was handling my versioning.
 But Grunt.js and the Jekyll Asset Pipeline didn’t play well together.
 Then a new solution came along: [Gulp.js](https://gulpjs.com/).

 {{< figure class="image-figure" >}}
 {{< image src="artikel/gulp-tutorial-1.png" alt="Gulp.js Logo" >}}